Hilltop, Georgia: Racial and ethnic composition

-Hilltop was first listed as a CDP in the 2000 U.S. census.
+2000 census

 As of the census of 2000, there were 401 people, 119 households, and 91 families residing in the CDP.
 By the 2020 census, there were 245 people in the CDP.

 Education

 Hilltop Public Schools are part of the Pike County School District.
 The school district has one Pre-K building (lottery funded), one primary school (K-2), one elementary school (3–5), one middle school (6–8), a ninth grade academy and two high schools.

 Michael Duncan is the Superintendent of Schools.